iskana/SlideSort/mst_v2/readme-ssmst_v2.txt

 Kana Shimizu and Koji Tsuda "SlideSort:All pairs similarity search for short reads", Bioinformatics, 2011: 27(4): 464-470.

 5. Lisence

-SSMST is freely available both for academic and commercial user.
+SSMST is freely available both for academic and commercial users.
-Lisencing is necessary if SSMST is redistributed for commercial purpose.
-Redistributions in any form must reproduce the above copyright notice.
+Redistributions in binary form must reproduce the above copyright notice.